 Why is this great news for meetings?
-Because millenials are shaping the future of business and business travel.
-According to Forbes, millenials will make up half the workforce by 2020, and they’re already traveling for work more often than older generations.
+Because millennials are shaping the future of business and business travel.
+According to Forbes, millennials will make up half the workforce by 2020, and they’re already traveling for work more often than older generations.
 Logically, this influential and highly sought-after demographic is more likely to attend your meeting if it’s hosted in a city that appeals to them.

 3. Salt Lake is a top new foodie destination

 This news comes from Wine Enthusiast, a publication that undoubtedly knows its dining destinations and that praised Salt Lake’s inventive plates and excellent wine pairings.